The Data Center Selection Process: 7 Key Points to Consider

 Take your time evaluating the data centers on your list and don't hesitate to call clients to get their impressions.

-Choosing a Data Center: The Takeaway
+Data Center Selection Process: The Takeaway

 Selecting a data center that meets your needs is an important decision for your company.
 The wrong data center could lead to issues with poor Internet service, limited scaling, and security breaches.